nblumhardt/serilog-wiki/AppSettings.md

 The _Serilog.Extras.AppSettings_ integrates Serilog configuration with `App.config` and `Web.config` files to set the minimum level and control log output.

-Serilog is primarily configured using code, but while the AppSettings package doesn't provide a comprehensive XML-based configuration system, most common logger configuration tasks can be achieved with it.
+Serilog is primarily configured using code, but while the AppSettings package doesn't provide a comprehensive XML configuration system, most common logger configuration tasks can be achieved with it.

 ## Installing the package